-The development of appropriate technologies to enable direct and efficient access to relevant information is one of the key challenges for the knowledge society.
-Traditional database query languages are optimised to reconcile large volume data stocks with great efficiency based on exactly specified queries.
-Today, many application scenarios demand more advanced technologies that offer intelligent support to the user when searching for information.
+Developing appropriate technologies to enable direct and efficient access to relevant information is one of the key challenges for the knowledge society.
+Traditional database query languages are optimised to reconcile large volume data stocks with great efficiency based on well specified queries.
+Today, many application scenarios demand advanced technologies that offer intelligent support to the user when searching for information.

 In e-Commerce, for example, the user searching for a product is seldom in a position to formulate an appropriate, exact specification for a query.
-Frequently, either the necessary background knowledge about the product offering is lacking or, over or under specified database queries lead to empty or unmanageable results, which is of little help in finding a suitable available product.
+Frequently, either the necessary background knowledge about the product is lacking.
+Over or under specified database queries lead to empty or unmanageable results.
 Intelligent product recommendation systems present an alternative which, even with relatively vague desires and needs on the part of the user, can recommend suitable, target oriented products.

-Case-based reasoning is a paradigm for combining problem-solving and learning that has become one of the most successful applied subfields of AI in recent years.
+Case-based reasoning is a paradigm for combining problem-solving and learning.
 It does not rely solely on general knowledge of a problem domain, or making associations along generalised relationships between problem descriptors and conclusions.
-CBR is able to utilise the specific knowledge of previously experienced, concrete problem situations (cases).
-A new problem is solved by finding a similar past case, and by reusing its solution in the new problem situation [15].
-Now that CBR is a mature and established technology two necessities have became critical: the availability of tools to build CBR systems, and the accumulated practical experience of applying CBR techniques to real-world problems.
-Many researchers in the field agree about the increasing necessity to formalize this kind of reasoning, define application analysis methodologies, and provide design and implementation assistance with software engineering tools [2,8,4,7].
+CBR is able to utilise the specific knowledge of previously experienced, concrete problem situations (cases) [15].

+Now that CBR is a mature and established technology two necessities have became critical: the availability of tools to build CBR systems, and the accumulated practical experience of applying CBR techniques to realworld problems.
+Many researchers in the field agree about the increasing necessity to formalise this kind of reasoning, define application analysis methodologies, and provide design and implementation assistance with software engineering tools [2,8,4,7].